-He mumbled something, but I didn’t think it was, “Thanks for clarifying that, Mom.”
+He mumbled something, but I don’t think it was, “Thanks for clarifying that, Mom.”

 My mistake again.
-Shelley had met a kind and intelligent woman who said that, after a long reluctance on her part, her whole family—Janie and her husband and three sons—were all involved in dirt-bike racing.
+Shelley had met a kind and intelligent woman who said that, after a long reluctance on her part, her whole family—Janie and her husband and three sons—was involved in dirt-bike racing.

 So we went to watch Janie’s family race.
 When I tired of standing on a corner where racers sprayed mud on spectators, I sat beneath the family’s RV awning and petted their spaniel.
 Later Jesse asked, “Dad, do you think I could race some day?”

-As a consolation, I drove him and his buddy and their dirt bikes to a large sandpit to practice.
-Sitting in a camp chair and wearing ear plugs, I read an interview with Susan Pauker, a pediatrician and president of the Harvard Pilgrim Healthcare Foundation, who once hosted Dr. Benjamin Spock:
+As a consolation, I drove him and his buddy with their dirt bikes to a large sandpit to practice.
+Sitting in a camp chair and wearing ear plugs, I read an interview with Susan Pauker, a pediatrician and president of the Harvard Pilgrim Healthcare Foundation, who was talking about Dr. Benjamin Spock.

-“Dr. Spock lived at our home in Weston for a while when he was writing his autobiography; my husband’s a cardiologist and was his doctor.
+“Dr. Spock lived at our home in Weston for a while when he was writing his autobiography, My husband was his cardiologist.
 One day, I was saying to my son: ‘I told you, those dishes have to go in the sink!
-They can’t be in the family room.’
+They can’t be in the family room.’”

-“I turn that, now, into saying to parents: ‘If you’re teaching respect to teenagers, you’d better show respect for that teenager.
+His words really spoke to Pauker.
+“I have turned his advice, now, into saying to parents: ‘If you’re teaching respect to teenagers, you’d better show respect for that teenager.
 After all, they get to choose the nursing home.’”